-- 1. To understand working principles of IoT devices - 2.
-To get exposure towards the IoT internals - 3.
-To understand the concepts of real world designs, industrial automation and commercial needs for designing IOT enabled solution a) Getting information and study of IOT microcontrollers (Arduino, Raspberry pi)
+- 1. To understand working principles IOT. - 2.
+To get exposure towards the technology fundamentals. - 3.
+To understand the concepts of real world designs, industrial automation and commercial needs for design IOT enabled solution a) Getting information and study of IOT microcontrollers (Arduino, Raspberry pi)